 There are a few interesting caves and cavern complexes within easy range of Chiang Mai.
+The two main caves accessible on day tours are Chiang Dao Caves and Muang On Cave.
 The nearest is Muang On Cave and this is usually combined with tours to San Kamphaeng Hot Spring or zipline adventure playgrounds in Mae On District.
 The labyrinthine caves at Chiang Dao are farther, but definitely worth making a detour for when heading north to Fang.
-The details of the caves follow;
+The details of the caves are shown below.

 Tham Chiang Dao is a 70km trip from central Chiang Mai and is buried deep within Thailand’s third highest mountain, the 2,175-metre-high Doi Chiang Dao.
 The caves and passages which make up this complex are said to be more than 13kms long altogether.
 A fish pond, ornate sala pavilions and a shrine lead the way to the entrance to the caves.